benjGam/Response-Normalizer/README.md

 ## Features

-- Plural or Singular form for used query params (Calculated in RT)
+- Plural or Singular form for used query params (Calculated in RT).
+- Externally managed logic by using `@ExternalService(ServiceType)` metadata decorator above controller method decorator.

 ## Usage